NathanCheshire/Cyder/markdown/StartupArchitecture.md

   the username of the OS' user
 - the watchdog may be disabled via a prop
 - the splash screen is shown as early as it can (I know it looks like it is rather late in the process)
-- there are a few more branches for the determine cyder entry path (red), but they are not worth showing.
-All you need to know is that all branches lead to an exit or showing the login screen as a failsafe
+- there are a few more branches for the `determine cyder entry` path (red), but they are not worth showing.
+All you need to know is that all branches (should) lead to an exit or showing the login screen as a failsafe if the console cannot be shown